How to Fold And Store An Air Mattress

 Rolling Your Air Mattress

-If you’re running low on time, or if folding isn’t really your style, some air mattresses can be rolled for storage.
+If you’re running low on time or folding isn’t your style, some air mattresses can be rolled for storage.
 Keep a steady pace, grab one end of the flattened air mattress, and roll it to the other side.

-Depending on the size of your storage container, you’ll want to make sure that you can fit the air mattress in it while it’s rolled up.
+Depending on the size of your storage container, you’ll want to ensure that you can fit the air mattress in it while it’s rolled up.
 You may be able to fold it in smaller increments, like in half, and then roll it to fit the storage container.

-When you roll your air mattress, be sure to do so on a flat surface.
+When you roll your air mattress, do so on a flat surface.
 This creates the most even result and protects it from any potential damage.

 Protecting Your Air Mattress For Storage

-Even more important than proper folding and rolling is the protection method that you choose.
-This will look different if you’re storing the air mattress in your home or outdoors.
+The protection method you choose is even more important than proper folding and rolling.
+This will look different if you store the air mattress in your home or outdoors.

-If you’re storing the air mattress indoors, it’s likely going to be tempting to throw it in your closet for a fast solution.
+If you’re storing the air mattress indoors, it’s likely tempting to throw it in your closet for a fast solution.
 However, that’s one of the quickest ways to add damage to your air mattress.

 Again, our focus here is protecting your air mattress from any damage.
 Environmental factors are a major contributor here.
 Any moisture or weather can severely impact the quality of your air mattress.